 If you are looking to crochet a fun new design, then my Emily Diagonal Beanie crochet pattern is for you!
 While I was designing this diagonal beanie crochet pattern I knew that I wanted to use Lion Brand Wool – Ease Tonal.
 I ultimately chose it because of all the interesting shades that were available.

-Pass the popcorn please! 🍿 Scroll on down for the free pattern or…
+Ready to make the Emily Diagonal Beanie?
+Scroll on down for the free pattern or…

 “Click Here” to purchase an AD-FREE PDF from the Shop.